minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 struct DatabaseError: Error {}
 ```

-No we have outdated catch clauses
+Now we have outdated catch clauses

 ```swift
 do {